DmitryBondarenko1/solid-spoon/ConsoleColor.md

  2. Open the **Console** section in the **Console Colors** dialog.
  3. Select the desired console area you want to customize, see Table 1 for the available options.
  4. Specify color settings in the Color Tool.
 For information on how to work with the Color tool, refer to section [Color Tool](ColorTool.md) in the [Configuring the IDE](ConfiguringIDE.md) chapter.
-Color settings you made will be displayed in the example area at the bottom of the **Console Colors** dialog.
+Color settings you made will be instantly shown in the example area at the bottom of the **Console Colors** dialog.
  5. Click OK or Apply to save the changes you have made.